The secret to sobriety wasn’t running away. It was finding a place to call home.

 Moving forward.
 So, I’d found a reason to live.
 By this time, I was walking with a cane and had a brace on my leg.
 The disability made my face droop on the right side, and I had a severe speech impediment.
 I had to learn to read all over again, and relearn the multiplication tables.
 And still I had the yearning.

 I stayed at the House.
 Got a job, went to meetings, followed the program in every way.
 And I stayed close, even after graduation; I was one of those ex-residents giving rides to new residents, and counseling.
 Pretty soon I’d reached one year of continuous sobriety.

 There’s work to do.
 Within all this I started getting actively involved in the Disability Rights Movement—specifically, the rights of people with disabilities to get addiction treatment.
 I helped found NAADD (National Association of Alcohol, Drugs and Disabilities).
 I served on its board for seven years, helping to change the policies and practices in the United States that allow for discrimination against disabled substance abusers.

 Today, after over 30 years of continuous sobriety, I’m very happily married.
 I cross-country ski, kayak, sail, hike and give speeches all around the country on various topics.
-As Executive Director of Granada House for over 20 years, I’m proud to say the house still has those special characteristics I felt so comfortable in those years ago.
+After retiring as an Executive Director of Granada House for over 30 years, I’m proud to say the house continues to maintain those special characteristics I felt so comfortable in those years ago.
 A caring staff.
 Engaged and supportive ex-residents.
 And hopeful, hard-working residents.
 These people make up the Granada House Community.
-I consider them part of my family—the living force that make Granada House such an amazing, transforming place.
+I will always consider them part of my family—the living force that make Granada House such an amazing, transforming place.